From chronic kidney disease management to transplantation, Scripps offers leading-edge care for people with complicated renal disease.

 People with renal artery disease typically do not experience symptoms until their condition has become advanced, because plaque slowly builds up in the arteries over many years.
-However, patients who smoke or who have diabetes may experience symptoms at a younger age.
+However, people who smoke or who have diabetes may experience symptoms at a younger age.

-Often the first sign of renal vascular disease is high blood pressure, especially when it does not get better or becomes worse even with medication.
+Often, the first sign of renal vascular disease is high blood pressure, especially when it does not get better or becomes worse even with medication.
 Other symptoms include:

 - Sudden and significant increase in blood pressure